italian fig cookies

 -

-19To make the glaze mix together the powdered sugar, milk, and vanilla extract in a small bowl.
+19To make the glaze, mix all the ingredients in a small bowl.

 -

-20Once the cookies are cooled, go ahead and put them all onto a large cookie sheet so the cookies are touching.
-Working in small sections because the glaze dries quickly, drizzle the glaze over each cookie.
+20Once the cookies are cooled, put them all onto a large cookie sheet so the cookies are touching.
+Working in small sections (because the glaze dries quickly), drizzle the glaze over each cookie.

 -

-21Sprinkle with those fun nonpareils.
+21Sprinkle with nonpareils.
 Pop into a fridge for 10 minutes to harden completely.

 - Last Step: Don't forget to share!
 Make all your friends drool by posting a picture of your finished recipe on your favorite social network.
 And don't forget to tag Just A Pinch and include #justapinchrecipes so we can see it too!